Sang Choy Bow? Or is it pronounced San Choi Bau? Maybe San Choy Bow? Could it be Sheng Cai Bao? Or even San Choi Bao? Quite honestly I give up!

 Did you know that mushrooms are a fantastic source of Vitamin D?
 And with Australians covering up and avoiding exposure to the sun due to our high risk of sun cancer, one in three Australians are vitamin D deficient.

 I discovered something fascinating a few years ago when I attended a lunch by the Australian Mushroom Growers’ Association.
 If you expose three button mushrooms to direct sunlight they will absorb vitamin D. Once you have eaten the said exposed mushies, you will have received your daily requirement of vitamin D. Just three vitamin D activated mushrooms a day to keep you vitamin D intake in check, quite amazing.
 If you keep an eye out at your local grocer you can now find vitamin D mushrooms.
-You can find out more about mushrooms and vitamin D here.

 I do try and add vegetarian meals into our weekly meal plan.
 Which isn’t an easy thing to do living with meat loving Mac and Josh.
 I do find that mushrooms are readily accepted as a meat alternative.
 I think it has a lot to do with their texture and the deep full flavour they develop when cooked.
 That is what I love about this mushroom sang choy bow recipe.
 The full flavour and almost ‘meaty’ texture the diced mushrooms take on.
 You could say it is like mushroom mince.